 The SIMATIC mode works with MAC addresses (ISO layer 2) and can thus only be used in the local Industrial Ethernet subnet.
+The time master sends broadcasts on the bus.
 This time synchronization method is not routing-capable.

 The SIMATIC mode provides a more accurate time synchronization than the NTP mode.
 The SIMATIC mode is used for time synchronization of automation systems on the plant bus (exception: automation systems with integrated Ethernet interface that support the NTP mode only).